 Lateral Thigh Lift

-During a lateral lift, Dr. Gill will make an incision in the groin crease that extends up and around the hip and thigh, following the area where the lower edge of most underwear sits.
-After removing the excess skin and tissue, Dr. Gill will pull the remaining skin up and close the incision.
+During a lateral lift, Dr. Holmes will make an incision in the groin crease that extends up and around the hip and thigh, following the area where the lower edge of most underwear sits.
+After removing the excess skin and tissue, Dr. Holmes will pull the remaining skin up and close the incision.
 The result is tighter skin on both the left and right sides of the thigh, improved thigh contour and better skin elasticity.

 Thigh lift surgery is performed under general anesthesia.
 Time in surgery takes 2 to 3 hours to complete, depending on the amount of correction necessary.
 Most patients are able to return to work within 10 days and resume all normal activities, including exercise, within 4 to 6 months.